 Add to their rock collection.
-Live rock is incredibly important in a saltwater aquarium–for cover, protection, and it acts as a home for millions of bacteria that help keep the water clean and liveable.
-The easiest stuff to buy comes shipped to your door ‘dry’, but it will quickly become live rock once they add it to their tank.
+Live rock is essential in a saltwater aquarium–for cover, protection, and it acts as a home for millions of bacteria that help keep the water clean and liveable.
+The easiest stuff to buy comes shipped to your door ‘dry,’ but it will quickly become live rock once they add it to their tank.

-If they like gadgets and also want to keep their water free from parasites, you could buy them a UV Sterilizer to help keep pests down
+If they like gadgets and want to keep their water free from parasites, you could buy them a UV Sterilizer to help keep pests down.

 Do you know where they get the water for mixing their salt?
 Does it come right from the tap?
 This RO/DI unit purifies the water coming out of the tap to help them make perfect aquarium water with each and every batch.

-Water flow is extremely important in a saltwater aquarium.
-This is generally accomplished with pumps in the tank–and you can almost always use another pump, because you want the currents in the water to be all mixed up.
-Help them create some great water flow by adding a GYRE pump like the one below
+Water flow is vital in a saltwater aquarium.
+This is generally accomplished with pumps in the tank–and you can almost always use another pump because you want the currents in the water to be all mixed up.
+Help them create some great water flow by adding a GYRE pump like the one below.

 Another great gift for a saltwater aquarium lover is a Macro lens for taking great pictures of their corals and to make the polyps pop!

 The last and perhaps most expensive gift for the saltwater aquarium lover is for the guy or gal who has everything.
-Reef fishes and corals are used to living in water that stays extremely stable from day-to-day.
-A chiller is used to take excess heat out of the water on those super hot days or the days when the windows are open.
+Reef fishes and corals are used to living in water that stays extremely stable from day to day.
+A chiller is used to take excess heat out of the water on those super hot days or when the windows are open.

 I know it can sometimes be a bit intimidating to figure out what to buy as a gift for saltwater aquarium lovers–because we are so particular about the things in our tanks, and the gadgets and gear can seem so technical–but I’m confident that after reviewing this list, you should be able to find several gifts that would be perfect for them.